Preventing High-Density Cell Cultures from Fouling a Single-Use Continuous Centrifuge Using the ABER Optura SPY

 • Interference – Nephelometers and turbidimeters are susceptible to interference from other sources of scattered light, such as colored solutions, bubbles or contaminating stray light from other sources.

-• Limited Range – Nephelometers and turbidimeters use light in the visible and near infrared region (300 to 700 nm).
+• Limited Range – Nephelometers and turbidimeters use light in the visible and near-infrared region (300 to 700 nm).
 Nephelometers are well suited for small particles at low concentrations.
 Turbidimeters are for more turbid solutions but are unable to detect small changes at high concentrations.
 Both methods depend on transmittance of light as it passes through the sample to the photodetector.

 • Temperature Fluctuations – Nephelometers and Turbidimeters can be affected by temperature changes which can change the signal output leading to inaccurate turbidity measurements.